Particle swarm optimization: Inner workings

 There are several schools of thought as to why and how the PSO algorithm can perform optimization.

+As the system iterates and individuals learn from their neighbors, the distances in the search space between a particle and its neighbor tend to become smaller.
+Thus the “p” and “g” terms in the formula become closer to one another, and the particle takes shorter steps through the search space as the swarm converges on optimal regions that have been discovered.
+If a new optimal region is found late in the search, the algorithm is able to return to its exploratory behavior, taking large steps again as particles adapt to the new discovery, and gradually converging or clustering around optimal regions.

+While the behavior of a single particle is easily conceptualized, a particle by itself has no optimization ability at all; the behavior of the swarm is more difficult to comprehend.
 A common belief amongst researchers is that the swarm behaviour varies between exploratory behaviour, that is, searching a broader region of the search-space, and exploitative behaviour, that is, a locally oriented search so as to get closer to a (possibly local) optimum.
 This school of thought has been prevalent since the inception of PSO.
 This school of thought contends that the PSO algorithm and its parameters must be chosen so as to properly balance between exploration and exploitation to avoid premature convergence to a local optimum yet still ensure a good rate of convergence to the optimum.
 This belief is the precursor of many PSO variants, see below.

 Another school of thought is that the behaviour of a PSO swarm is not well understood in terms of how it affects actual optimization performance, especially for higher-dimensional search-spaces and optimization problems that may be discontinuous, noisy, and time-varying.
 This school of thought merely tries to find PSO algorithms and parameters that cause good performance regardless of how the swarm behaviour can be interpreted in relation to e.g. exploration and exploitation.
 Such studies have led to the simplification of the PSO algorithm, see below.